-Among services with observed signal · 30d
+Among the 25 services with scoring signal · estimated · 30d

 Drill into the services people use most in a category.